trappiz/packer-ubuntu2004-template/README.md

 # packer-ubuntu2004-template

-This template is hardend and prepared for units vault login.
+This template results in a hardend VMware template of ubuntu 20.04.

 Copy variables.json.example to variables.json and build!